What is the new Splunk Dashboards app?

 The Splunk Dashboards app provides two new workflows, the absolute and grid layouts, so you can build custom dashboards and visualizations in both single instances and distributed environments.

 The following image is an example of a dashboard created using the Splunk Dashboards app.
-It utilizes custom icons, user inputs, the ability to layer objects, a custom background image, and other new features.

 New layout options